 Upon graduation, LRAP works directly with eligible graduates to help repay their loans, either until they reach a point of financial stability, or their loans are repaid entirely.

 LRAP can be customized to meet the needs of both the partner college and their students.
-Colleges can choose to use LRAP on a case-by-case basis for select, individual students (including retaining current students who have yet to start their sophomore term), with targeted subpopulations, and/or make it available to all incoming students, including transfer students.
+Colleges can choose to use LRAP on a case-by-case basis for select, individual students (including retaining current students who have yet to start their junior term), with targeted subpopulations, and/or make it available to all incoming students, including transfer students.
 Colleges are then able to attract and retain students who might otherwise feel compelled to pursue their education elsewhere, or not at all, due to financial concerns.

 Provide to all freshman and/or transfers who borrow, to maximize your benefits.